dreger/audaciousfox.net/content/privacy.md

 ## Cloud.Typography

 *Audacious Fox* uses a webfont provided by Hoefler & Co. through a service called Cloud.typography.
-However, this service does not use cookies or JavaScript to serve the font files, and the only information collected by the Cloud.typography service is used to manage my billing with Hoefler & Co.
+However, this service does not use cookies or JavaScript to serve the font files, and the only information collected by Cloud.typography is used to manage my billing with Hoefler & Co.
 For more information, you can read the terse [Cloud.typography declaration][hco], which enumerates what data they collect and why.

 [hco]: https://www.typography.com/home/privacy-cloud-declaration.php